ember-learn/cli-guides/guides/advanced-use/blueprints.md

 #### `_root_`

-The root token is replaced with either `app` or `addon` depending upon where it is being generated.
+The root token is replaced with either `app` or `addon`.
 This token is used to provide support for generating blueprints inside addons.

 #### `_test_`